 Practice Empathy and Understanding:

 Remember that empathy isn't about agreeing with someone's behavior or condoning harmful actions.
 It's about acknowledging their humanity and recognizing that their actions are often driven by their internal struggles.
-By practicing empathy, you can build stronger relationships, foster a more compassionate community, and contribute to a more understanding and supportive world.
+By practicing empathy, you can build stronger relationships, grow a more compassionate community, and contribute to a more understanding and supportive world.

 -